Mirtia/quartz/content/_index.md

 ---
-title: "Welcome"
+title: "Blogs"
 date: 2023-12-18T23:30:17+01:00
 ---

-# Welcome :D
+# Welcome to my Blogs :D

-## About me:

-I am Myrto and I'm currently an MSc student in HCAI.
-Even though I study AI, I also like Cybersecurity!
-This website has some casual blogging and note keeping linked with my Obsidian vault.
+I create blogs of things I learn and I want to remember!
+Having a digital garden is a plus!

 ## Blogs: